 When Your Luggage Is Missing, Lost or Damaged

-When you find yourself standing at the baggage carousel empty handed, don't panic, but do take immediate action at the airport.
+When you find yourself standing at the baggage carousel empty-handed, don't panic, but do take immediate action at the airport.
 Go directly to the airline's office in the baggage claim area, usually within eyesight of the airline's designated baggage carousel(s).
 As long as you have your flight itinerary, baggage claim stubs and personal identification, the airline representative should be able to determine if your luggage has been marked as delivered to the carousel.
-If it has been, it is mostly likely that another passenger has accidentally taken your luggage; it is less likely but possible that your luggage has been stolen.
+If it has been, it is mostly likely that another passenger has accidentally taken your luggage; it is less likely, but possible your luggage has been stolen.
 (If it is ultimately determined that your luggage was stolen, see below on stolen luggage.)
 If your bags are not at the carousel at the end of your flight:

 - File a "Missing" Baggage Report.
 If your luggage has not been recorded as delivered to the baggage claim carousel, it is most likely delayed.
 In this case, proceed with reporting your "missing"/likely delayed luggage.
 In most cases, it is required that you complete the initial form (paper or electronic) for delayed baggage at the airport within 4 to 24 hours of your flight's arrival.
 Be sure to keep a copy of the report for your own records.
 If you have them (as suggested below), share photos of your luggage and its contents, as well as an itemized list of packed belongings.
 When your luggage arrives, the airline will typically call you to arrange delivery.
 Ask if there will be a delivery fee.

 - Get Coverage for Immediate Expenses.
 In most cases, the airline will approve some coverage for immediate food, clothing and travel expenses caused by delayed luggage (what's covered and compensation vary by airline).
 Be sure to discuss what is allowed and note the procedure for reimbursement, which will most likely require submission of original receipts, as well as a copy of your ticket receipt and baggage claim checks.
-Also, be aware that the airline will most likely include the amount of advance or reimbursement for these expenses in their total calculation for liability in the event that your bag is never found.
+Also, be aware that the airline will most likely include the amount of advance or reimbursement for these expenses in their total calculation for liability in the event your bag is never found.

 In certain circumstances when your luggage is delayed, the airline will pay for the rental or replacement of sporting equipment.
 For clothing purchases, you may receive only a percentage of the replacement cost as the airline assumes that you will be able to continue wearing the clothing after your emergency is over.